-Goals and Objectives Santa Ana College EMP Cultivate equitable campus culture to support student, faculty, and staff belonging and success.
-Evaluate and implement processes in support of employee experience and optimize student access and success.
-Develop an integrated data system to be utilized for operational evaluation to maximize efficiency and effectiveness.
-RSCCD Strategic Direction 4 Leverage diverse funding streams, provide comprehensive professional development, and support accessible virtual spaces and physical facilities to increase student success in an ever-changing educational environment.
-Goals and Objectives Santa Ana College EMP Santiago Canyon College EMP District Services and Operations (DSO) Strengthen supportive infrastructure that facilitates equity, a sense of belonging, and trust among faculty, staff, and students.
+Santa Ana College Santiago Canyon EMP Goals EMP Goals Cultivate equitable campus culture to support student, faculty, and staff belonging and success.
+Evaluate and imple processes in supple employee experied optimize student success. oort of system to be utilized for ence and operational evaluation to

+Leverage diverse funding streams, provide comprehensive professional development, and support accessible virtual spaces and physical facilities to increase student success in an ever-changing educational environment.

+Plan Goals Santa Ana College EMP Goals Santiago Canyon College EMP Goals District Services and Operations (DSO) Plan Goals Strengthen supportive infrastructure that facilitates equity, a sense of belonging, and trust among faculty, staff, and students.
 Maximize funding streams to develop accessible and adaptable facilities and support the continuous improvement of all programs and services to elevate Santiago Canyon College as the premier community college.
 Maximize revenue streams and demonstrate resilient financial stability and stewardship of District fiscal, facility, and technology resources.
 Create an administrative infrastructure to support new RSCCD programs and initiatives and develop processes that facilitate executive decisions.

-Together, this set of Strategic Directions, and the aligned Goals and Objectives outlined in the DSO Plan and two College EMPs, provide a Blueprint for Action for RSCCD in fulfilling its mission in serving the Orange County region and beyond.
+The District Services and Operations and the Colleges affirmed that to achieve their respective and aligned goals and objectives, they would collaborate to maximize opportunities to serve the needs of diverse students, employees, and community partners across the Orange County region.
+Together, this set of RSCCD Strategic Directions, and the aligned Goals and Objectives outlined in the DSO Plan and two College EMPs, provide a Blueprint for Action for RSCCD in fulfilling its mission in serving the Orange County region and beyond.